 Naltrexone pills in the UK and Ireland

-- A person treated from heroin habit in the UK must go trough the councilor and specific process to be able to have the Naltrexone pills prescribed by his GP.
+- A person treated from heroin habit in the UK must go trough the councilor and specific process to be able to have the Naltrexone pills prescribed by their GP.

 - Naltrexone pills are not available in Ireland.